-When you need to provide evidence Required Provide copy with obtained prior to job Identification/Qualification/License/Ticket application commencement

-Project or Logistics Management - Tertiary \checkmark qualifications in project or logistics management and/or demonstrated industry experience.
-Driver's Licence - A current, unrestricted "C" \checkmark class (manual) Australian driver's licence.
-Citizenship - In accordance with the PS Act 1999, APS employees are required to be Australian \checkmark citizens.
-Persons who are not Australian citizens · will generally only be considered where there are no suitable Australian applicants, with next considerations being Australian residents with work rights and New Zealand citizens.
-Valid Passport - The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended \checkmark stay in the Antarctic or sub-Antarctic Provide First Aid (HLTAID011) must be valid for at \checkmark least 18 months beyond the date of AAD commencement.
+When you need to provide evidence Required Identification/Qualification/License/Ticket Provide copy with application obtained prior to job commencement Project or Logistics Management - Tertiary ✓ qualifications in project or logistics management and/or demonstrated industry experience.
+Driver's Licence - A current, unrestricted "C" ✓ class (manual) Australian driver's licence.
+Citizenship - In accordance with the PS Act 1999, APS employees are required to be Australian ✓ citizens.
+Persons who are not Australian citizens will generally only be considered where there are no suitable Australian applicants, with next considerations being Australian residents with work rights and New Zealand citizens.
+Valid Passport - The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended ✓ stay in the Antarctic or sub-Antarctic Provide First Aid (HLTAID011) must be valid for at ✓ least 18 months beyond the date of AAD commencement.
 Provide CPR (HLTAID009) must be valid for at ✓ least 6 months beyond the date of AAD commencement